Haiti’s leader resigns as gangs run rampant through country engulfed in crisis | KRDO

 By Caitlin Stephen Hu and Michael Rios, CNN

-(CNN) — The embattled prime minister of Haiti, Ariel Henry, has resigned after weeks of mounting chaos in the Caribbean nation, where gangs have been attacking government structures and social order is on the brink of collapse.

-Henry said in a video address late Monday that his government would leave power after the establishment of a transitional council, adding, “Haiti needs peace.
+Haitian Prime Minister Henry said in a speech late Monday that his government would leave power after the establishment of a transitional council, adding, “Haiti needs peace.
 Haiti needs stability.”

-Henry’s adviser Jean Junior Joseph told CNN that Henry would remain in his role until the formation of a new interim government.
+Henry’s adviser Jean Junior Joseph earlier confirmed the prime minister’s resignation to CNN, emphasizing that Henry would remain in his role until the formation of a new interim government.

-The Caribbean Community and Common Market (CARICOM), meeting in Jamaica on Monday said it had agreed to set up a transitional council to lay the foundations for elections in Haiti.
+CARICOM (the Caribbean Community and Common Market) on Monday said it had agreed to set up a transitional council to lay the foundations for elections in Haiti following a meeting of the regional bloc in Jamaica.

 When the worst of the violence erupted last week, Henry was in Kenya to sign an agreement to send 1,000 Kenyan police officers to the Caribbean nation to restore the security situation of which his government has lost control.